 Offset balance: £240,000 (the amount interest is charged on)

 Instead of paying interest on the full £300,000, you only pay interest on £240,000.
-This reduces your interest payments by 20%, resulting in significant long-term savings.
+This reduces your interest payments by 20%, resulting in significant long-term savings and helping you make overpayments if you wish to pay off your mortgage earlier.

 Who Is Eligible for an Offset Mortgage?